gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/TiSBenchResults.md

+### General Questions
+* What is the main cost driver for DV?
+Is it really just a fixed term-seeking cost?
+  * No, I don't think so.
+You see the cost go down as the candidate size shrinks.

+### General Observations
+* DV is always best for small lead terms for the non-PK cases
+* DV is generally pretty hard to beat.
+Cost of the postings have to get really low.
+PK cases are the extreme of this.
+* Postings are always better for PK cases, except BQ when the term cardinality gets large.
+Is the overhead of doing heap management killing its theoretical gains over DV?
+NOCOMMIT?

 ### All Country Code Filter Terms
 | Approach           | Large Lead Terms | Medium Lead Terms | Small Lead Terms | No Lead Terms |
 |--------------------|------------------|-------------------|------------------|---------------|